 In June 2005, the Company executed a loan agreement for a \$30.0 million revolving credit facility secured by the assets of the Company's Gabon subsidiary.
-The facility will be utilized to finance a portion of the Avouma and Ebouri field development activities.
-The facility extends through June 2008 at which point it can be extended, or converted to a term loan.
-This facility became effective during the first quarter of 2006.
-Under the loan agreements, the International Finance Corporation ("IFC") holds a pledge of the Company's interest in the Etame Block, and pledge of the shares of VAALCO Gabon (Etame), Inc. the subsidiary which owns the Company's interest in the Etame Block.
-The IFC also has a security interest in any crude oil sales contract the Company enters into for the sale of Etame crude oil.
-This facility replaced an existing term credit facility, the \$1.5 million balance of which was repaid on February 15, 2006 in connection with a \$5.0 million borrowing from this revolving facility.
+The facility will be utilized to finance a portion of the Avouma and Ebouri discovery development activities.

+The revolving credit facility extends through June 2008 at which point it can be extended, or converted to a term loan.
+This revolving credit facility became effective during the first quarter of 2006.
+Under the revolving credit facility, the International Finance Corporation ("IFC") holds a pledge of the Company's interest in the Etame Block and a pledge of the shares of VAALCO Gabon (Etame), Inc., the subsidiary which owns the Company's interest in the Etame Block.
+The IFC also has a security interest in any crude oil sales contract the Company enters into for the sale of crude oil from the Etame Block.
+The revolving credit facility replaced an existing term credit facility, which had a remaining balance of \$1.5 million that was repaid on February 15, 2006 in connection with a \$5.0 million borrowing from this new revolving credit facility.
 The Company incurred a charge of \$0.2 million to write off capitalized finance charges associated with the early repayment of the term credit facility in the first quarter of 2006.